gauthamchettiar/gauthamchettiar.github.io/_posts/2021-06-06-P004-aws-dabbling-with-vpc.md

 ## What to do next?
 The Only way to remember the concepts given here is to get your hands dirty.

-AWS's interface keeps changing from time to time so it's pointless to include screenshots for creating a VPC or a Subnet, as it may get outdated in few months.

-Instead, I would suggest going through this, [VPC Getting Started](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-getting-started.html) – Here you will learn to create a VPC, launch an instance into your VPC, assign Elastic IP to your instance and access your instance.
+I would suggest going through this, [VPC Getting Started](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-getting-started.html) – Here you will learn to create a VPC, launch an instance into your VPC, assign Elastic IP to your instance and access your instance.
 I know we haven't discussed Elastic IP yet, still, there's no harm in going through the link and trying it out.

 ## That's it?
 Yes, VPC is a lot more than what's covered in this article.
 We still haven't looked into networking services that enable internet connectivity like – Internet Gateway (IGW), Network Address Translation (NAT), Elastic IP Address (EIP), etc. And also services that allow you to connect VPC to your local network, allowing you to securely access any resource.
 Well, those are topics for another day.